yww2316/RedLightGreenLight/README.md

 Access the trained model through https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/jwu130_jh_edu/EgKg9PANR9NPkpw-J_FJf7cBr2E4h9n7EHZkrMe3ZnGbxQ?e=JvPwJJ

-Note: You will have to have tensor flow installed.
+Note: You will have to have tensorflow and playsound installed.
 To do so, run this in the terminal:

 ```
 pip install --ignore-installed --upgrade tensorflow
+pip install playsound
 ```

 Inspirations for parts of the code are linked below: